burtscher/LC-framework/README.md

 ### Example of a GPU Component

 The following code provides a simple example of a GPU component called **INC_1** that adds 1 to each byte ("_1"). /TPB/ stands for "threads per block" and is a predefined variable in LC.
-The component can be invoked, for example, using the *./lc input EX "" "INC_1 .+"* command line.
+The component can be invoked, for instance, using the *./lc input EX "" "INC_1 .+"* command line.

     static __device__ inline bool d_INC_1(int& csize, byte in [CS], byte out [CS], byte temp [CS]) {